wp-plugins/sz-google/readme.txt

 = GOOGLE FONTS =
 **<a href="http://goo.gl/6bzDMO"> </a>**

-In this module you can find many components that allow integration of your website with the Google Fonts and easily upload your favorite fonts.
+In this module you can find many components that allow integration of your website with the Google Fonts and easily load your favorite fonts inside your head section.

 = GOOGLE GROUPS =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 In this module you can find many components that allow integration of your website with the Google Groups.

-**Google Groups Widgets:** In this plugin are available google groups widgets that can be directly inserted on the sidebar of your website.
+**Groups Widgets:** In this plugin are available google groups widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google groups embed`

-**Google Groups Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
+**Groups Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
 Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-ggroups] ........: google translate widget`

-**Google Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_groups_get_code()`